Faithful Implementations of Distributed Algorithms and Control Laws: Abstract

 \section{Abstract}

-When a distributed algorithm is executed by strategic agents with misaligned interests, a social leader needs to design appropriate tax/subsidy mechanisms to incentivize agents to faithfully implement the intended algorithms so that the socially optimal outcome is obtained.
-We discuss this issue in the framework of the indirect mechanism design theory.
-In particular, we show that indirect Groves mechanisms are not only sufficient but also necessary for this purpose, which is a reminiscent of the Green-Laffont theorem.
-Proposed class of mechanisms implements various types of distributed optimization algorithms in $\epsilon$-Nash equilibrium among strategic agents.
-We consider two special types of optimization algorithms: dual decomposition algorithms for resource allocation, and average consensus algorithms.
-A potential application to market-based control of power system is also discussed.
+When a distributed algorithm must be executed by strategic agents with misaligned interests, a social leader needs to introduce an appropriate tax/subsidy mechanism to incentivize agents to faithfully implement the intended algorithm so that a correct outcome is obtained.
+We discuss the incentive issues of implementing economically efficient distributed algorithms using the framework of indirect mechanism design theory.
+In particular, we show that indirect Groves mechanisms are not only sufficient but also necessary to achieve incentive compatibility.
+This result can be viewed as a generalization of the Green-Laffont theorem to indirect mechanisms.
+Then we introduce the notion of asymptotic incentive compatibility as an appropriate solution concept to faithfully implement distributed and iterative optimization algorithms.
+We consider two special types of optimization algorithms: dual decomposition algorithms for resource allocation and average consensus algorithms.